Guide to Financial Aid for Online Students

 - Qualifying for Federal Aid

 - Resources for Financial Aid Assistance

 Grants: Federal and state grants usually don't have to be repaid, as long as the recipient meets minimum academic requirements.
 Students can use grant dollars to pay for anything academically related, including tuition, fees, books, or housing costs.

 Scholarships: Scholarships can be based on need or merit and do not need to be repaid.
-In addition to scholarships given out by the U.S. Department of Education and universities themselves, thousands of scholarships are awarded each year by private organizations to students who have special skills, participate in extracurricular activities, have a financial need, or have specific career goals.
+In addition to scholarships given out by the U.S. Department of Education and universities themselves, thousands of scholarships are awarded each academic year by private organizations to students who have special skills, participate in extracurricular activities, have a financial need, or have specific career goals.
 Scholarships are a good option for out-of-state and international students who may not qualify for federal or state grants.

-Work-Study: Often included as part of a federal financial aid package for undergraduate students, work-study is a government program that pays students to work for their university part-time.
+Work-Study: Often included as part of a federal financial aid package for both undergraduate and graduate students, work-study is a government program that pays students to work for their university part-time.
 Some online schools offer work-study positions for online students on their campuses or with community partners.
 Students who qualify should check with their school’s financial aid office to see if there are positions available.

 The first step in the application process is to fill out the FAFSA (Free Application for Federal Financial Aid).
 This form provides schools with the information they need to offer you institutional aid and will act as an application for federal and state loans and grants.

 - You can fill out the FAFSA as early as October 1st of the year before you plan on attending school.

 - Start early.
 Some states award grants until funding runs out, so students should submit applications as soon as possible after October 1st to receive the maximum amount of aid they qualify for.
 Check your state’s deadline requirements here.